-The curse of the headless horseman is the legacy of the small town of Sleepy Hollow.
-Spearheaded by the eager Constable Ichabod Crane and his new world ways into the quagmire of secrets and murder, secrets once laid to rest, best forgotten and now reawakened, and he too, holding a dark secret of a past once gone.Written by
+The curse of The Headless Horseman (Christopher Walken) is the legacy of the small town of Sleepy Hollow.
+Spearheaded by the eager Constable Ichabod Crane (Johnny Depp) and his new world ways into the quagmire of secrets and murder, secrets once laid to rest, best forgotten and now reawakened, and he too, holding a dark secret of a past once gone.Written by

 The opening credits - shown over Ichabod's travel to Sleepy Hollow - interact with the landscape: if Ichabod's coach is near a river, the words are reflected on the surface of the water; if he's in a forest the letters drift away like dead leaves, and so on.
 See more »

 121 of 157 people found this review helpful.

 Was this review helpful to you?

 | Report this